2023 Most Popular Music Bachelor's Degree Schools in Louisiana

 Read full report on Music at Nicholls State University

-Southeastern Louisiana University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree music programs.
+Southeastern Louisiana University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
+It came in at #7 on the list.
 Southeastern is a fairly large public school located in the small city of Hammond.

 Women make up 42% of the music majors at the school.